-- (a) An appeal may be filed by anyone who qualifies as an "interested party" under-Notwithstanding the requirements of City Code § 25-1-131 (Interested Parties), or by an interested party's agent any "aggrieved party" has standing to appeal a decision to the Board in accordance with applicable requirements of the Land Development Code and these rules [A10].
-The Board shall determine standing, timeliness, ripeness, and any objections thereto, prior to conducting a public hearing on the appeal.
-[A11] - (b) The BOA may only consider appeals relating to the interpretation of site development regulations or the classification of a land use under Chapter 25-2, Subchapter C (Use and Development Regulations), or a separately adopted zoning ordinance[A12].
-Staff cannot accept a The Board may not consider an administrative appeal that is beyond the Board'sits legal jurisdiction or is vested in another City board or commission.
+- (a) An appeal may be filed by anyone who qualifies as an "interested party" under City Code § 25-1-131 (Interested Parties) or by an interested party's agent. - (b) The BOA may only consider appeals relating to the interpretation of site development regulations or the classification of a land use under Chapter 25-2, Subchapter C (Use and Development Regulations).
+Staff cannot accept an administrative appeal that is beyond the Board's legal jurisdiction or is vested in another City board or commission.